Education in the Northern Mariana Islands: Public Education

 In 1977, the CNMI State Board of Education established the Commonwealth of the Northern Mariana Islands Public School System (CNMI PSS) who oversee the state preschool, elementary and secondary schools.
 The CNMI PSS functions at the state and local level of education and is the only institution that provides public education in the region.
-Funding for the public system comes from both U.S Federal assistance and local government.
-In the 2008 fiscal year, the CNMI PSS public budget was $69,017,086 and in the 2015 fiscal year, they received an estimated $35.6 million dollars from federal funding.
+Funding for the public system comes from both U.S. Federal assistance and local government.
+In the 2008 fiscal year, the CNMI PSS public budget was $69,017,086 and in the 2015 fiscal year, they received an estimated $35.6 million from federal funding.
 Schooling is compulsory for all children between the ages of 6 and 16, yet there are further education opportunities for children outside of this age range.
 There are 9 elementary schools, 7 middle schools, and 6 high schools within the CNMI PSS.
 Early childhood education is run through the Head Start program that provides services to children at ages birth to three.
-The CNMI PSS Vision statement states that “Students will graduate college and career ready to be productive in an independent global society”.